Pytheas: Thule

 Nansen claimed that according to this statement, Pytheas was there in person and that the 21- and 22-hour days must be the customary statement of latitude by length of longest day.
 He calculates the latitudes to be 64° 32′ and 65° 31′, partially confirming Hipparchus' statement of the latitude of Thule.
 And yet Strabo said:

 Pytheas of Massalia tells us that Thule ... is farthest north, and that there the circle of the summer tropic is the same as the Arctic Circle.

 Eratosthenes extended the latitudinal distance from Massalia to Celtica to 5000 stadia (7.1°), placing the base line in Normandy.
 The northernmost location cited in Britain at the Firth of Clyde is now northern Scotland.
 To get this country south of Britain to conform to Strabo's interpretation of Pytheas, Ptolemy has to rotate Scotland by 90°.

-The 5000 stadia must be discounted: it crosses the Borysthenes upriver near Kyiv rather than at the mouth.
+The 5000 stadia must be discounted: it crosses the Borysthenes upriver near present-day Kyiv rather than at the mouth.
 It does place Pytheas on the Arctic Circle, which in Norway is south of the Lofoten islands.
 It seems that Eratosthenes altered the base line to pass through the northern extreme of Celtica.
 Pytheas, as related by Hipparchus, probably cited the place in Celtica where he first made land.
 If he used the same practice in Norway, Thule is at least somewhere on the entire northwest coast of Norway from Møre og Romsdal to the Lofoten Islands.